ology/techn.ology.net/blog/2022/06/16/simple-analog-clock-in-perl/index.markdown

         $m = $m / 60 * DOUBLE - HALF;
         $h = $h / 12 * DOUBLE - HALF;

-Compute the position of the hour hand and add 1/2 degree for each minute, if we are plotting the hands:
+To compute the position of the hour hand, we also need to add 1/2 degree for each minute:

         $h += $min * FRACT if $flag;